keenlabs/Keen-Docs/source/api/reference.rst

 --------------------------------------------------
 POST Request Body - Example of batch event posting
 --------------------------------------------------
 This example shows how multiple JSON events can be sent to Keen in a single POST.
 The API expects a JSON object whose keys are the names of each event collection you want to insert into.
-Each key should point to a list of events to insert for that collection.
+Each key should point to a list of events to insert for that event collection.

-This example loads 3 events into the "purchases" event collection and 2 events into the "meme_generations" collection.
+This example loads 3 events into the "purchases" event collection and 2 events into the "meme_generations" event collection.

 .. code-block:: javascript